-And the need for citizen technologists in expect to grow over the new few years a organizations gain a competitive edge by arming their whole workforce with the power to design software solutions.
+And the need for citizen technologists is expected to grow over the new few years as organizations gain a competitive edge by arming their whole workforce with the power to design software solutions.

 What is a citizen technologist in manufacturing?